Chemical Kinetics and Quantification: A Comprehensive Guide

 Types of Experiments

-- Surface experiments: These experiments are performed on a surface.
-The surface is exposed to the reactants and the products are measured.
-The rate of the reaction is determined by measuring the change in the surface concentration of the reactants or products.
+- Surface experiments: Performed on a surface exposed to reactants; the reaction rate is determined by measuring changes in surface reactant or product concentrations.

 Data Analysis